LynchLab/mapgd-parallel/README.md

-## Pipelines for NGS genome-mapping, variant-calling and computational population genetics
+## Pipelines for NGS population genetics -- mapgd computation in parallel
 ### Lynch Lab, CME, Biodesign, ASU
 #### Curated and updated by Xiaolong Wang <ouqd@hotmail.com>
 #### Initialized May 28, 2018